 4. Track and control your campaign

-As you launch your influencer marketing campaign, keep it on track and making necessary changes is equally important.
+As you launch your influencer marketing strategy, keep it on track and making necessary changes is equally important.
 There are different ways to track your campaign such as speaking with influencers regularly or checking their profiles where they have posted about your business.

 If you have run a sale-focused campaign, then you can track and monitor in real-time through Walee dashboard.
 It makes it easy for you to track every influencer working for you and how they are performing in terms of bringing sales for your business.